Top tips for op shop trips

 My friend Susan found this 1920’s tea trolley at her local op shop.
 How stunning!

-♥ Facebook your local.
+♥ Follow your local on social media.
 Seriously!
-Many op shops are now on Facebook so like their page and stay in the loop for specials.
+Many op shops are now on Facebook and Instagram so follow along and stay in the loop for specials.
 Quite often there will be awesome sales like 50% off all books or fill a bag for $5.

 ♥ Make it fun.
 Take your friends or your kids!
 My teenagers are a bit picky about what they wear but they see the value in those designer labels at a fraction of the price and have scored themselves some really great things.